 - Deader Than Dead: Being plunged into Chaos results in this, even to otherwise immortal beings like gods and Astral Lords.

 - Deal with the Devil: One random event for evil rulers is this, a devil will visit your castle and offer you random magical artifact in exchange of letting it construct a chaos gate in one of your provinces.
 Curiously, quite often the artifact turns out to be the Sword of Justice.

 - Disk One Nuke: Discovering early on a province site that allows you to recruit powerful units can count as this.
-Especially so during early levels in the campaign - when neither you nor your enemy have any troops beyond Tier 1, having even a single Tier 3 unit is a devastating advantage.
+Especially so during early stages in the campaign - when neither you nor your enemy normally have access to any troops beyond Tier 1, having even a single Tier 3 unit is a devastating advantage.
 Be carefull though - enemy can do that too!

 - Difficult but Awesome: Wizard hero class.
 See Linear Warriors, Quadratic Wizards entry below.

 - Excuse Plot: Averted.
 The game features developed lore, opponent characters with distinct personalities, goals and motivations, well-written dialogues, plot secrets, optional quests, multiple endings and end goals beyond simple "Kill'em all and become one true Astral Lord".

 - For the Evulz: Many choices during random events allow you to paint yourself as cartoonishly evil villain, but two cases deserve special mention.
 During the event with a captured unicorn you can order to make chops out of it, and during the event with a captured mermaid you can similarily order to make a soup out of her.
 You are an incorporeal entity inhabiting the astral plane, so you physically cannot eat food.
 Besides, the unicorn chops taste terrible.
 However, in mermaid's case the soup option is the only one that allows you to gain something - the scales your cooks peel off her tail net you some gold.
 All other choices from her event give you nothing.